 The marketplace with the higher number of listings for your team is likely to be a better proxy of what the true market value of the tickets.

 The Factors that Drive Prices Up/Down

 Watch out for these factors, and you will be able to predict the price direction of tickets with much greater accuracy.
 We sort out these factors into negatives and positives.
 The negative factors can drive the price down, so you should likely price your tickets lower preemptively to get a sale before further selling pressure kicks in.
-On the opposite side, the positives are great for the price, and you’ll want to list your pricing higher in anticipation of more buyers.
+On the opposite side, the positives are great for the price.

 - Selling within one month of the game.
 The closer the game, the lower the prices will be in general

 - The home team is likely not going to the playoffs or underperforming expectations

 - Key injuries to either the home team or the visiting team